 The Department of Computer Science offers programs of study leading to the Master of Science and Doctor of Philosophy degrees.
 Admission to these programs is highly competitive.

 Thesis and non-thesis options are available in the program leading to the M.S. computer science degree.
 A project is required of non-thesis candidates.
 No language requirement (other than proficiency in English) is mandated.
 UK also offers a Master’s in Data Science degree, which is a two-year interdisciplinary program taught by faculty from three complementary programs: computer science, biostatics and the Institute of Biomedical Informatics.

-The doctoral program in computer science is a research degree granted primarily on the presentation of a substantial research achievement.
+The doctoral program in computer science is a research degree granted primarily on the presentation of substantial research achievement.
 To be admitted to candidacy for this degree, candidates must satisfy the requirements of The Graduate School and pass the qualifying examination.
 This examination consists of written and oral sections covering breadth in computer science as well as depth in a specific area.
 Proficiency in a foreign language is no longer required.

 Admission and Financial Aid

 Graduate students are expected to demonstrate knowledge of computing, competency in scientific applications and mathematical maturity.

 Financial assistance is available in the form of teaching and research assistantships and fellowships.
 Stipends vary depending on the student’s program level and type of support.

 Reasons to pursue your graduate degree in computer science at UK